-Thus, the church is a servant body.
+Thus the church is a servant body.
 Created for service, it serves the Lord in praise, serves one another in love, and serves the world in humility.
 "For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them" (Eph.
 2:10).

 God calls every member of the church into ministry.
 The church is a "kingdom of priests," and that priesthood is to one another within the church and to the world.
-A young adult leader, like any other church officer, is a minister or servant of God.
+Those who assist in leading young adults, like any other church officer, are ministers or servants of God.
 Every Christian believer is called to ministry, gifted by the Holy Spirit, and in baptism ordained for ministry (Eph.
 4:11-12).